 - In 1986, we began construction of an 84,000 sq. ft. building across the street from the original plant, which was the beginning of Plant II.
 Soon thereafter, a fourth and fifth slitting line were installed in this building.

 - In 1989, we began operations in Kenton, Ohio.
 This facility included 112,000 sq. ft. and a slitting line.

 - The purchase of an IBM Tower 36 computer for in-house data management was the beginning of our Information Technology department.

 - Our first cut-to-length line was added to our Kenton operation in 1990.
 Another 78,000 sq. ft. of building space followed, along with a second slitting line.

 - Two slitting lines were added to the Minster operation, as well as a 132,000 sq. ft. building expansion.

-- We began operations of our third facility in Bowling Green, Kentucky with one slitting line in an 85,000 sq. ft. facility.
+- We began operations of our third facility in Woodburn, Kentucky with one slitting line in an 85,000 sq. ft. facility.
 This operation was soon expanded by 154,000 sq. ft., a second slitting line, and a cut-to-length line.

 - The Kenton operation was expanded by 191,000 sq. ft., along with a third slitting line and a second cut-to-length line.

 - Our fourth facility in Middletown, Ohio, became operational in 1997.
 This was our largest facility to date with 351,000-sq. ft. of building space housing an ASRS (Automated Storage and Retrieval System) and two slitting lines.
 Later expansions included a 69,000 sq. ft. of building space, a third slitting line, and a CoilMaster packaging system.